v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

 42. In the script, lines **73-79** represent one command; therefore, all these lines must be selected together and run as one selection.

     At the command prompt, select lines **73-79** in the script and then select the **Run Selection (F8)** icon on the menu bar.
 This command will display a summary each of the rows that were imported from the .csv file.
 43. At the command prompt, you have finished running the commands in this script.
-Close Windows PowerShell.
+Close Windows PowerShell ISE.
+Select **No** when prompted to change the file.
 44. Open your Edge browser and enter the following URL in the address bar to navigate to the **IT Services** site: **<https://xxxxxZZZZZZ.sharepoint.com/sites/ITServices>** (where xxxxxZZZZZZ is ***your tenant prefix*** provided by your lab hosting provider).
 45. In the **IT Services** site, in the left-hand pane, select **Site contents**.
 In the list of Site contents, select the **Service Desk Requests** item.
 46. This displays the **Service Desk Requests** list.
 Review the 30 items in the list, which should match the 30 items in the .csv file.